Wish me luck for the Presentation Day

 Hi, this week, i will combine the post for Week 9 and 10 together, since it took quite time to get done the structure.
 In case you don't know what structure i am talking about, please check it out here.

-Solar panel was assembled on the structure of the highway lamp post, and the connection was soldered.
+the highway lamp post, and the connection was soldered.

 Friday, November 8, 2013